 Application Programming Interface.

 Advanced Programmable Interrupt Controller, a newer version of the original PC PIC (programmable interrupt controller).
 Most modern CPUs contain an on-chip APIC ("local APIC").
 Many systems also contain an I/O APIC (input output APIC) as a separate chip which provides more than 16 IRQs.
 Windows 2000 and higher use a different kernel if they detect an I/O APIC during installation.
 Therefore an I/O APIC must not be removed after installation.

 Advanced Technology Attachment, an industry standard for hard disk interfaces (synonymous with IDE).
-See the section called “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.
+See Section 5.1, “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.

 Basic Input/Output System, the firmware built into most personal computers which is responsible of initializing the hardware after the computer has been turned on and then booting an operating system.
 VirtualBox ships with its own virtual BIOS that runs when a virtual machine is started.

 Microsoft Component Object Model, a programming infrastructure for modular software.
 COM allows applications to provide application programming interfaces which can be accessed from various other programming languages and applications.
 VirtualBox makes use of COM both internally and externally to provide a comprehensive API to 3rd party developers.

 Dynamic Host Configuration Protocol.
 This allows a networking device in a network to acquire its IP address (and other networking details) automatically, in order to avoid having to configure all devices in a network with fixed IP addresses.
 VirtualBox has a built-in DHCP server that delivers an IP addresses to a virtual machine when networking is configured to NAT; see Chapter 6, Virtual networking.